redis/redis-doc/commands/config get.md

 @return

-The return type of the command is a @bulk-reply.
+The return type of the command is a @bulk-string-reply.